Grossular Garnet: Gemstone Information

 Hardness Tsavorite -7.25

-Grossular garnets range from colourless (rare) through hues, shades and various tints of brown, yellow, orange and green.
-Mali, West Africa, for example, has provided gemmy rough in a range of colours including dark brown, orangy brown, light yellowish brown, yellowish green, light peridot-green, olive-green and intense bluish green.
-A direct correlation exists between increasing green tone and vanadium concentration; however, chromium, even in very low concentrations, can have significant effect on the green colouration.
-With increasing Fe3+, colour changes from yellow through orange to orange-red.
+Grossular garnets range from colorless (rare) through hues, shades and various tints of brown, yellow, orange and green.
+Mali, West Africa, for example, has provided gemmy rough in a range of colors including dark brown, orangey brown, light yellowish brown, yellowish green, light peridot-green, olive-green and intense bluish green.
+A direct correlation exists between increasing green tone and vanadium concentration; however, chromium, even in very low concentrations, can have significant effect on the green coloration.
+With increasing Fe3+, color changes from yellow through orange to orange-red.

 Tsavorite